Calvin Harris reveals plans to quit DJing

 Harris joked about searching online for “anti-ageing supplements” ahead of his recent milestone birthday, but said he “feels good” currently.

-He spoke about his long-term plan to focus on the recording studio, and said he’d be interested in producing for other artists.
+He spoke about his long-term plan to focus on creating music in the recording studio, and said he’d be interested in producing for other artists.

 “I think that’s where the majority of my talent lies, making something sound good,” Harris explained.
 “So I would like to make other people’s records sound good.”